Popup Cro skill

 Revenue per popup impressionRevenue attributed / impressionsTrack over time

-Email qualityOpen rate of popup-captured emailsShould be within 80% of other sources
+Email qualityOpen rate of popup-captured emailsOften ~within 80% of other opt-in sources; compare to your baselines

 Tracking Implementation